github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 Aliases
 -------

-Aliases define new names for existing QL entities.
+Aliases define new names for existing QL bindings.

 ::